CondeNast/Responsive-Design-Best-Practices/README.md

   }
 }
 ```
 There are a lot of tutorials online, so we won’t go in depth here, but with responsive design I’ve encountered two main philosophies: Create breakpoints per device or per design.
 What this means is you can code for an iPhone or iPad like above, where you know the width.
 But with new devices coming out all the time, I believe the best approach is to come up with a fluid design that molds itself to any screen width.
-This creates media queries with different max and min widths that aren’t linked to devices but rather to the design.
+This creates media queries with different max and min widths that aren’t linked to devices but rather to the design

+<a href="https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Media_queries">Mozilla's guide to media queries</a>

 ## Frameworks